 To the degree possible, proactive application of on-site VMT reduction strategies is recommended for proposed projects.
-The use of avoidance and minimization measures or environmental commitments to avoid potential significant impacts is beneficial both to the applicant and lead agency by lowering CEQA analysis costs and mitigation administration and monitoring.
+The use of avoidance and minimization measures or environmental commitments to avoid potential significant impacts is beneficial both to the applicant and CEQA Lead Agency by lowering CEQA analysis costs and mitigation administration and monitoring.